 The intervention view is the application’s most used and rendered view.
 Its usability can be improved through the following changes and/or extensions:

-Interventions in timeframes like “Matinéé”, “Diurne”, “Nocturne” should always come first when the current time matches the timeframe.
-For instance, interventions that must be performed during “Matinée” will come first when the current time is between 6 am and 12 am but.
-However, if the current time is 1 pm, all the “Matinée” interventions will stay with the 12 am interventions.
+Interventions in timeframes like “Matinée”, “Diurne”, “Nocturne” should always come first when the current time matches the timeframe.
+For instance, interventions that must be performed during “Matinée” will come first when the current time is between 6 am and 12 am.
+However, if the current time is 1 pm, all the “Matinée” interventions will still be ordered with the 12 am interventions and not later.

 The Reserve section should always be visible and follow the title of the view as the user scrolls down.

 The interventions should hide the icons and only reveal them if the user does a finger slide on the left on the intervention.
-This slide would unveil various icons for the different actions as often seen on IOS or android applications.
+This slide would unveil various icons for the different actions as often seen on IOS or Android applications.

 Conclusions